Pricing Change Head · Free

 Do I need to mark the head before describing the replacement?

 For single-person photos, no!
 Just describe the change.
-For group photos, always either identify the person clearly ('the man in the blue tie on the far right') or tap a marker directly on their head.
 Head replacement is complex enough that clear targeting is essential for good results.

 Is head replacement realistic enough for important photos?